theupdateframework/taps/tap13.md

 # Abstract

 This TAP discusses a means by which different users of the same repository may elect to use different, repository-hosted, top-level targets metadata.
-This effectively enables different namespaces to exist on a repository and also provides additional resilience to attack in the case that the root keys on the repository are compromised.
+This effectively enables different namespaces to exist on a repository which a client may choose to trust -- or not -- in a granular fashion, and also provides additional resilience to attack in the case that the root keys on the repository are compromised.